How To Load a Dishwasher Guide

 Place soiled pans, bowls and casserole dishes on their sides.
 This is especially important for older dishwashers that might only have a spray arm in the bottom of the tub that could potentially get blocked by a face-down dish.

 Make sure plates are placed between the tines and there is room between plates.
-If possible, alternate large and small plates to improve surface area.
+If possible, alternate large and small plates to improve surface area exposure.
 The soiled surfaces of plates should be angled toward the jets at the bottom of the dishwasher.

 When loading pots and pans make sure handles are pointing away from spray arms so cleaning isn’t impeded.